 Pokémon GO Server Issues

 Frequently, Pokemon GO suffers from huge server outages as millions try to log into the game at the same time.
 Before planning to go on the hunt for new creatures, go ahead and use the Pokemon GO Sever Status website to see if others are having problems.
-Try playing the game a little later.
+Again, this usually only happens to PTC accounts.
+If you sign in with Google you probably never deal with this.
+If so, try playing the game a little later or in a few hours.

 Can’t Change Your Trainer Name (Update)